 MUSLIM SONS' INHERITANCE SHARE

-Muslim Sons inherit as a Joint Residuary with Daughters otherwise, they inherit residue as an independent.
+Muslim Sons under Islami law inherit as a Joint Residuary with Daughters otherwise, they inherit residue as an independent.
 Sons get double the share of Daughters under Joint Residuary as stated in the Holy Quran, 4:11.
 Sons do not inherit fixed or prescribed division share.

 The Father cannot disinherit children in Islam and must follow Faraid as stipulated in the Holy Quran, 4:11.

 There is certain Hajb (i.e. blocking or exclusion) rules are applicable for descendants.
 Sons block Sons of Sons (how low soever) and also block siblings and their descendants.
-Sons also block Granddaughters (how low soever).
+Sons also exclude Granddaughters (how low soever).

 Sons inherit from their parents (i.e. Husband or Wife) only if their parents were married Islamically (i.e., Nikah) otherwise, they are not eligible under Islamic law.
 In the same token, if they married Islamically but do not have registered marriage or other evidence of marriage, then spouse and/or children cannot inherit legally.

-A Muslim son's property can be inherited by his wife, children (or grandchildren), and parents (or grandparents) as primary heirs.
+An estate from a Muslim son can be inherited by his wife, children (or grandchildren), and parents (or grandparents) as primary heirs.
 These are the legal heirs after the death of a married son in Islam.
 Refer to "Islamic inheritance sharers and residuary" to learn more.